hypnosarg/ABAP-Parallel-Processing/README.md

 # ABAP-Parallel-Processing
 Parallel processing aid tool for ABAP.
 Imeplemented as a simple and fast way to create parallel processing implementations for large datasets, without having to take care of much of the boilerplate and cumberosme parts of this task.

-The concept is as simple as
+The concept is as simple creating a processor class which implements aWORK method to process each work packet, and define intput and optionally output formats.
+After this to process our work in parallel we just call the PROCESS method.

 Mandatory development for the parallel proessor part
 1) Create a subclass of Abstract processor ZCL_CAUT_PARALLEL_PROCESSOR
-2) Implement mandatory abstract methods a)WORK: what you want to do with each data package b)GET_INPUT_TYPE: return a data reference to A TABLE type with the format you expect data packages in the WORK method
+2) Implement abstract methods
+  a)WORK: what you want to do with each data package b)GET_INPUT_TYPE: return a data reference to A TABLE type with the format you expect data packages in the WORK method
 Optionally: